NimaBoscarino/knex-notes/README.md

 };
 ```

 There are many different things we can do in a migration.
 Take a look in the `migrations` folder in the `kanye` project to see some examples.
-To all the migrations (up to the most recent), we hop into the command line and run `knex migrate:latest`.
+To run all the migrations (up to the most recent), we hop into the command line and run `knex migrate:latest`.
 We can always roll backwards one version by running `knex migrate:rollback`.
+Don't worry if you're still a little confused with this, you're going to get real comfortable with migrations when we get to Ruby on Rails!

 ### Seeding